fshowalter/movielog-archive/reviews/friday-the-13th-the-final-chapter-1984.md

 [^4]: _Jason Lives: Friday the 13th Part VI (1986)_ cements this personification by turning him into a kind of Frankenstein’s monster.

-[^5]: As a supernatural inevitability, in addition to asphyxiation and bludgeoning, Jason would seem immune to the laws of physics.
+[^5]: As a supernatural inevitability, in addition to asphyxiation, Jason would seem immune to the laws of physics.
 Consider his going from outside the second-floor window to inside the first-floor kitchen in a matter of seconds without making a sound.